-The Onion is set to take over InfoWars, the Alex Jones-founded conspiracy media network, in a deal with its parent company Free Speech Systems.
+The Onion is set to take over InfoWars, the conspiracy-media outlet long run by Alex Jones under parent company Free Speech Systems.

 Key Takeaways